An Easy Guide to Motorhome Water Systems

 You may see the odd touring caravan or trailer with a holding barrel by the fresh water inlet, filling from a tap and pumping into the van.
 Motorhome water tanks don’t work in the same way as caravan water tanks and this system is not usually or easily possible with a motorhome.

-best selling motorhome beginners ebook
+motorhome beginners guide

 Water Management Tips

-Follow these tips when managing your fresh water;
+Follow these tips when managing your fresh water:

 • Keep your campervan water system clean, safe and sanitized with a specialist motorhome water tank cleaner like this one.
 Hire vehicles will have their tanks cleaned between uses and you should clean yours a couple of times a year.